 Heat the oven to 250 F.

-Grease two 9-by-5-by-3-inch loaf pans and two tube cake pans (or use more loaf pans).
+Grease two 9 x 5 x 3-inch loaf pans and two tube cake pans (or use more loaf pans).
 Grease a sheet of foil or parchment paper and line the pan.

 Beat butter until light and creamy.
 Beat in brown sugar until mixture is light and fluffy.
 Beat in eggs a few at a time, beating well after each addition.
 Beat until well blended.